Russia says next time it may fire to hit intruding warships

 “If unacceptable provocative actions are repeated, if those actions go too far, no options to legitimately protect the borders of the Russian Federation could be excluded,” Peskov said in a call with reporters.

-On Wednesday, the Russian Defense Ministry said a patrol ship fired warning shots after the HMS Defender had ignored a notice against intrusion and sailed 3 kilometers (1.6 nautical miles) into Russia’s territorial waters near Sevastopol, the main Russian naval base in Crimea.
+On Wednesday, the Russian Defense Ministry said a patrol ship fired warning shots after the HMS Defender had ignored a notice against intrusion and sailed 1.6 nautical miles into Russia’s territorial waters near Sevastopol, the main Russian naval base in Crimea.
 It said a Russian Su-24 bomber also dropped four bombs ahead of the vessel to persuade the Defender to change course.
 Minutes later, the Defender left Russian waters, the ministry said.

 Britain denied the Defender had been fired on or that bombs were dropped in its path.
 It insisted that the ship was making a routine journey through an internationally recognized travel lane and remained in Ukrainian waters.
 The U.K., like most of the international community, recognizes Crimea as part of Ukraine despite the peninsula’s 2014 annexation by Russia.